Bankruptcy Lawyer Process

 When your bankruptcy case is filed, you must also file with the court the certificate you obtained from the approved credit counseling agency and nonprofit budget.
 Our bankruptcy lawyers can provide an approved agency list for you.

-Step 4 – Meet with Our Qualified Attorneys to Review Your Final Petition
+Step 4 – Meet with Our Qualified Washington Bankruptcy Lawyers to Review Your Final Petition

 Once we’ve received your information we will work hard to put together a first draft of your petition as quickly.
 We then have you schedule an appointment to come review your petition with us for any required changes.
 We explain each form, and go over the contents of your petition in its entirety with you.
 If changes are needed – no problem, we’ll fix them right then and there.
 Once your petition is completely accurate we will have you sign the petition, and we will file it electronically with the Bankruptcy Court.